-Teachers work with students in all age groups and help them understand different subjects and critical thinking skills.
-Additionally, they are generally responsible for planning lessons, assigning projects and grading assignments.
-Educational requirements for teachers depend on their chosen specialty, which can include special, secondary, vocational or preschool education.
+Teachers work with students of all age groups to help develop their education.
+They are generally responsible for planning lessons, assigning projects, and grading assignments.
+Educational requirements for teachers depend on their chosen specialty, which can include special, secondary, vocational, or preschool education.
 A bachelor's degree in education is usually the basic requirement.

 Source: *U.S. Bureau of Labor Statistics

-Students in an alternative licensing program must already have a bachelor's degree.
+Students in alternative programs must already have a bachelor's degree.
 The bachelor's does not necessarily have to be in the subject area that the student will be teaching.
-In most programs, students practice teaching in the classroom while taking education classes on weekends or at night.
+In most programs students practice teaching in the classroom while taking education classes on weekends or at night.
 They must pass state exams and complete the program within a set period of time.

 Certification Required to Become a Teacher

 All states in the U.S. require public school teachers to be certified or licensed through each state's own process.
 Early childhood, elementary, middle, and high school education certification is available.
 Specialty certifications are available in areas like reading, physical education, or music.
 Most states require that teachers pass a state exam to become licensed or certified, and they must complete some form of continuing education to renew their teaching licenses.
 More than 40 states have reciprocity agreements in place to make transitioning to a new state easier for state-certified teachers.